 Items offered in each Vine reviewer’s Queue vary based on a bunch of things that remain secret.
 All Vine Voices are not equal–sometimes when I choose an item from my queue, I can see that fellow Vine Voices have already: ordered, received, tried out and submitted a review on the item.
 This leads me to believe that we are rated, reviewed and/or ranked in some way.
 And I’m not very high up.
 In addition, even though Amazon does ask for Vine reviewers’ clothing and shoe size as well as hobbies and activities, and the company may occasionally offer items that are exactly a reviewer’s thing, more often than not, it’s like being in kindergarten: You get what you get and you don’t throw a fit, from XS-XXL and for ages 1-100.
 My Queue typically contains about 60 items, of which 5-10% are things that might fit and/or be of interest to me.

 All this seemed much more fun before I read Marie Kondo’s The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, which helped me better appreciate (and treat) my socks, my home, and my library, which I put through a purge of epic proportions.
 I’ve always been an anti-pack-rat, but Ms. Kondo’s suggestions led me down an even more minimalistic path.
-With her encouragement, I let go of nearly 1,000 books, every trophy I ever received (after photographing the entire lot), a limited number of photographs and a whole bunch of clothes that still fit that I rarely wore.
-I didn’t follow certain advice, like (p 41), ‘…the best way to choose what to keep and what to throw away is to take each item in one’s hand and ask: “Does this spark joy?”
+With her encouragement, I let go of about 800 books, every trophy I ever received (after photographing the entire lot), a limited number of photographs and a whole bunch of clothes that still fit that I rarely wore.
+I didn’t follow her signature statement of advice (p 41), ‘…the best way to choose what to keep and what to throw away is to take each item in one’s hand and ask: “Does this spark joy?”
 If it does, keep it.
 If not, dispose of it,’ to the letter, but I did get rid of a bunch of stuff.
 And after doing so, it became harder to accept new stuff, except when it’s good stuff.

 Over the years, I’ve acquired some not so great items from Amazon Vine, primarily clothes that turned out not to fit quite right, and some absolutely amazing things, like running apparel, gear and shoes; an awesome computer monitor; and about a dozen pre-release books that I loved.
-Since being reinstated as a Vine reviewer armed with the KonMari Method knowledge, I find it easier to resist items that the old me would have accepted, which is a good thing.
+Since being reinstated as a Vine reviewer armed with an understanding of the KonMari Method, I find it easier to resist items that the old me would have accepted, which is a good thing.